cython/cython/docs/src/userguide/extension_types.rst

 final type or overriding a final method inside of the same module, i.e. creating an extension type that uses a final type as its base type will fail at compile time.
-Note, however, that this restriction does not currently propagate to other extension modules, so even final extension types can still be subtyped at the C level by foreign code.
+Note, however, that this restriction does not currently propagate to other extension modules, so Cython is unable to prevent final extension types from being subtyped at the C level by foreign code.

 .. _forward_declaring_extension_types: